-Our comprehensive tests help you buy the very best for your money, with our advice sections giving you step-by-step information on how to get even more from your music and movies.
+Our comprehensive reviews help you buy the very best tech products for your money, from speakers to TVs, headphones to soundbars.
 Everything is tested by our dedicated team of in-house reviewers in our custom-built test rooms.

-For 30+ years, the What Hi-Fi?
-Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, with a Product of the Year and Best Buys at a series of price points in every product category.
-The Awards results are announced online and in print immediately after a prestigious Awards ceremony in London.
+For almost 40 years, the What Hi-Fi?
+Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, honouring Product of the Year and Best Buy winners across a huge range of product categories and price points.

 Meet the team

 Joe is Content Director for Specialist Tech at Future and was previously the Global Editor-in-Chief of What Hi-Fi?.
 He has worked on What Hi-Fi? across print and online for more than 15 years, writing news, reviews and features.
 He has covered product launch events across the world, from Apple to Technics, Sony and Samsung, reported from CES, the Bristol Show and Munich High End for many years, and provided comment for sites such as the BBC and the Guardian.
 In his spare time he enjoys playing records and cycling (not at the same time).

 Jonathan Evans is the editor of What Hi-Fi? magazine, and has been with the title for around 15 years.
 He has been a journalist for more than a quarter of a century now, working on a variety of technology and motoring titles, including Stuff, Autocar and Jaguar.
 With his background in sub-editing and magazine production, he likes nothing more than a discussion on the finer points of grammar.
 And golf.